Get The Most Out of Your Device

 Obtrusive self consciousness is breaking all the aspects of this singular “soup experience” into countless bits of information - just as breaking this sentence down into separate disconnected characters would likely render it meaningless.

 Self consciousness is enabled by our brain’s tendency to compartmentalize and organize our time and space, our meals, our sleep, our health and our social life.
 It's turning our subjective experiences into pure information.
 Before the clocks were as precise as they are now, the sense of passing time was more relaxed.
-We would meet someone at “daybreak”, not fifteen past seven and before we could eat a meal, we would have to first find something.
-Who knows how long that would have taken!
+We would meet someone at “daybreak”, not fifteen past seven and before we could eat a meal, we would have to first find something to eat.
+It could sometimes take a whole day!
 Before the architecture was as complex as it is now, we would meet our friend at the edge of the meadow by the creek, not in the Building #45, Hallway #6, Room #506 on the Mezzanine level.
 Calendars, clocks, buildings and furniture squeezed us into rigid frames we became dependent on.
-With technology we are dividing and dissecting our existence even further, braking apart all the functions of our lives.
+With technology we are dividing and dissecting our existence even further, breaking apart all functions of our lives.
 Experiences become data.
 With our eyes fixed on a screen we check the weather, the calendar, time, stock exchange, heart rate, calorie count, amount of steps, orientation on the map.
 Countless reminders beep us back into schedule.
 There is no time for error and no room for spontaneity.
 We step outside of ourselves to take selfies.
 All the ingredients of life are now separate and represented as icons on a screen just like characters scattered randomly in a sentence read by a child with dyslexia.

 Technology was meant to make our life easier and more organized but perhaps “easy and organized” is a new trap that makes our experience of existing fragmented and detached from “the meaningful sentence”.
 The devices record our progress, take pictures of our experiences and count our steps for the price of numbness, detachment and anxiety.
-Apps are the stilts that prevent us from feeling the soft grass under our bare feet and make it much easier to stumble and fall.
+Apps are the stilts that prevent us from feeling the soft grass under our bare feet.
+They make it easier to stumble and fall.

-My only solution to technology hijacking the integrity of our life's elements would be to not “get the most out of your device” but use it only for things that are really essential, to refrain from taking a picture of that breathtaking sunset next time it happens but instead just to take it all in.
+My only solution to technology hijacking the integrity of our life's elements would be to NOT get the most out of my device but use it only for things that are really essential, to refrain from taking a picture of that breathtaking sunset next time it happens but instead just to take it all in.
 It's OK!
 You don't need a visible record of it.
 Nobody really looks back at their sunset pictures!
 Losing that experience to take a footage is just not worth it.